HFyilmaz/Predicting-Homework-Scores-From-ChatGPT-History/README.md

 ![correlation](images/correlation.png)

-## Chapter 5 - Modeling
+## Chapter 5 - Modeling <a name="models">

 ### 1- Neural Networks
 To train the neural networks, a subset of features is selected based on their correlation value.
-The optimal correlation threshold for feature selection is determined to be ***0.15.
+The optimal correlation threshold for feature selection is determined to be 0.15.
 Following this, the data is partitioned into two parts: a training set and a test set.
 A simple neural network is established with four layers (two of them being hidden layers).
 The predicted scores by the neural network are clipped between 0 and 100 to adhere to the constraints.
 Afterward, the mean squared error is calculated, resulting in a value of 209.90.
 The scatterplot below illustrates how our neural network model predicts the scores.

 ![neural_networks](images/neural_networks.png)